Kelvinthedrugger/DS_in_C/Readme.md

 	Mainly served as a backup utility so that I don't have to re-type everything from scratch when I don't have access to my laptop

+  Linux is way much better than Windows10 when developting in C

 #### Notes

 	Mainly developed on Windows 10, don't blame me for not using Unix-like sys.